Hyperlipidemia: Bile acid binding resins

 Bile acid binding resins, such as colestipol, cholestyramine, and colesevelam, function by binding bile acids, increasing their excretion.
 They are useful for decreasing LDL cholesterol.
 The most common side effects include bloating and diarrhea.

 Sterol absorption inhibitors

 Inhibitors of intestinal sterol absorption, such as ezetimibe, function by decreasing the absorption of cholesterol in the GI tract by targeting NPC1L1, a transport protein in the gastrointestinal wall.
 This results in decreased LDL cholesterol.

+PCSK9 inhibitors

+PCSK9 inhibitors are a newer drug class, approved by the FDA in 2015, which inhibit the liver-made enzyme (PCSK9), which typically breaks down LDL receptors.
+LDL receptors function to remove cholesterol from the bloodstream.
+Thus, by inhibiting the enzyme (PCSK9) that breaks down LDL receptors, more LDL receptors are available to lower lipids in the bloodstream.
+PCSK9 inhibitors are usually prescribed as adjunct therapy to first-line statins.
+Side effects can include flu-like symptoms and pain/swelling at the injection site.